The algebraic structures of social organizations: the operad of cooperative games: The operad of cooperative games

 \subsection{The partial composition of cooperative games}

 We define \textit{ab initio} partial composition maps for cooperative games and show that they form a linear operad structure.
 These composition maps can be understood as the universal bilinear composition maps that preserve unanimity games.
-We work with \textit{grounded} games, meaning that $v(\emptyset) = 0$, although these constructions can be extended to not-necessarily grounded games, see Subsection \ref{Subsection: presentation of the non-grounded games operad}.
+Recall that we work with \textit{grounded} games, meaning that $v(\emptyset) = 0$.

 The set $\mathbb{G}(n)$ of all $n$-player games has a natural $\mathbb{R}$-vector space structure.
 Let $\Gamma_1 =(N,v_1)$ and $\Gamma_2 = (N,v_2)$ be two games, we define

 by multiplying and adding the coalition functions that define the games.
 It is a $2^n-1$-dimensional vector space, since we consider grounded games.
 It is canonically included in the set of non-necessarily grounded games $\mathbb{G}^\emptyset(n)$, which is a real vector space of dimension $2^n$.